jimhigson/oboe.js/writing/main/5_Implementation.md

 this regard, the high-level internal design of Oboe could be discussed using terms from a more standard object oriented metamodel.

+Event where it creates a larger final delivery I have generally preferred writing as short functions which can be joined together using techniques from functional programming such as partial completion and functional composition over longer ones.
+Short functions reduce the size of the minimum testable unit and means that the unit tests can be very simple.
-Because of the pressures on code size I decided not to use a general purpose functional library and instead create my own with only the parts that I need; see functional.js (ref appdx).
-Functional programming in Javascript is known to be slower than other styles, particularly under Firefox because it lacks Lambda Lifting and other similar optimisations [@functionalSpiderMonkey].
+Because of the pressures on code size I decided not to use a general purpose functional library and created my own with only the parts that are needed.
+See [functional.js](#functional.js) (Appendix p.\pageref{functional.js}).
+Functional programming in
+Javascript is known to be slower than other styles, particularly under Firefox because it lacks Lambda Lifting and other similar optimisations [@functionalSpiderMonkey].
 Considering to what degree performance